When the pandemic pushed workers out of the office, plenty of people were glad to leave traditional office structures behind.

-That said, it didn’t take long for the rose-coloured glasses to come off.
-Many remote professionals are seeing how working remotely can:
+Then the rose-coloured glasses came off.
+Many remote professionals started seeing how working fully remote can:

 • Disrupt work-life balance